-- Strong relationship established between Police Scotland East Dunbartonshire and local Health and Social Care Partnership (HSCP) Children and Youth Services to progress positive outcomes for prevention and early intervention - Revised model of working for community police school link officers in partnership with Education and Health and Social Care Partnership (HSCP) - Co-production Agreement awareness activity with East Dunbartonshire Council jointly tackling anti-social behaviour, under age sales, bogus callers, littering and dog fouling - Strong relationship established with local businesses - Disclosure Scheme for Domestic Abuse Scotland for females and males, supporting a preventative approach.
-This provides a system for enquiring about the background of their partner, potential partner or someone who is in a relationship with someone they know and there is a concern that the individual may be abusive - Increased reporting for domestic abuse offences provides an opportunity to pursue justice for victims and to develop effective interventions with a wide range of partners.
-Daily screening and review processes are in place - Joint protocol Working Together for Victims and Witnesses with Crown Office and Procurator Fiscal Service, Victim Support Scotland, Scottish Courts and Tribunal Service, and the Parole Board2
+- Strong relationship established between Police Scotland East Dunbartonshire and local Health and Social Care Partnership Children's and Youth Services to progress positive outcomes for prevention and early intervention - Revised model of working for Community Police School Link Officers in partnership with Education and Health and Social Care Partnership - Co-production Agreement awareness activity with East Dunbartonshire Council jointly tackling anti-social behaviour, under age sales, bogus callers, littering and dog fouling - Strong relationship established with local businesses - Disclosure Scheme for Domestic Abuse Scotland for females and males, supporting a preventative approach.
+Provides a system for enquiring about the background of their partner, potential partner or someone who is in a relationship with someone they know and there is a concern that the individual may be abusive - Increased reporting for domestic abuse offences provides an opportunity pursue justice for victims and to develop effective interventions with a wide range of partners.
+Daily screening and review processes are in place - Joint protocol Working Together for Victims and Witnesses with Crown Office and Procurator Fiscal Service, Victim Support Scotland, Scottish Courts and Tribunal Service, and the Parole Board